SansGuidon/bookmarks/README.md

 * [Andrew Scull](https://www.the-tls.co.uk/articles/public/what-is-empathy/) - (2018) What is empathy?
 * [Max Roser and Mohamed Nagdy](https://ourworldindata.org/optimism-pessimism) - (2018) Optimism & Pessimism | why people are optimistic or pessimistic about certain things and how this is influenced by human nature, the media, or social changes.
 * [Bobby Duffy](http://perils.ipsos.com/slides/index.html) - [Slides] (2018) The Perils of Perception | the main reasons why we’re so often so wrong.
 * [Tim Wu](https://www.nytimes.com/2018/02/16/opinion/sunday/tyranny-convenience.html) - (2018) The Tyranny of Convenience | the problem with over conformity
 * [Get Mental Notes](http://www.getmentalnotes.com/cards) - 52 Principles x Your Imagination.
 * [Allan Richarz](https://www.citylab.com/transportation/2018/05/the-amazing-psychology-of-japanese-train-stations/560822/) - (2018) The Amazing Psychology of Japanese Train Stations
+* [Theory Maps](https://www.theorymaps.org/) - Theory mapping is a technique for visually outlining scientific theory.
+It allows researchers to concretely display interrelations between concepts, which provides for rapid communication and easy evaluation of ideas.
+Theory mapping was developed to emphasize that good science requires both reliable methods and rigorous theory.
+The technique is described in the following forthcoming article at Perspectives on Psychological Science.

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)